 4/1/2012 - Paula J. Hillard, MD

-The clinical manifestations of hyperprolactinemia in premenopausal women include oligomenorrhea, primary and secondary amenorrhea, anovulatory infertility, galactorrhea, and headaches or visual disturbances in patients with macroprolactinomas.
-In general, these symptoms correlate with the magnitude of the hyperprolactinemia.
+The clinical manifestations of hyperprolactinemia in premenopausal women include oligomenorrhea, primary and secondary amenorrhea, anovulatory infertility, and galactorrhea.
+Patients with macroadenomas may have headaches and visual disturbances.
+In general, symptoms correlate with the magnitude of the hyperprolactinemia.
 A serum prolactin concentration above 20-25 ng/mL is considered abnormally high in most laboratories.
 In cases of suspected drug-induced hyperprolactinemia, medication can be discontinued or a substitute given for 3 days, followed by repeat measurement of prolactin.

-The evaluation should include a history of medications, pregnancy, headache, visual symptoms, hypothyroidism symptoms, and renal/liver disease.
-The physical examination should be directed for signs of hypothyroidism, hypogonadism, visual field loss, and looking for chest wall injury.
+The evaluation should include reviewing history of breast manipulation, medications, pregnancy, headache, visual symptoms, hypothyroidism symptoms, and renal and liver disease.
+The physical examination should be directed for signs of hypothyroidism, hypogonadism, visual field loss, and chest wall injury.

 Laboratory tests should include a prolactin and TSH.
-An MRI of the sella turcica is required to diagnose a micro/macroadenoma or a mass lesion in the hypothalamic-pituitary region.
-Idiopathic hyperprolactinemia is diagnosed in the absence of pituitary and central lesions on MRI, and the absence of secondary causes of hyperprolactinemia.
-Microadenomas are defined as prolactinomas less than 10 mm and macroadenomas are those greater than 10 mm.
+An MRI of the sella turcica is required to diagnose an adenoma and differentiate between other lesions in the hypothalamic-pituitary region.
+Microadenomas are defined as prolactinomas less than 10 mm and macroadenomas are those greater or equal to 10 mm.
 Women with normal menstrual cycles and hyperprolactinemia have a very low incidence of clinically relevant disease, and may have macroprolactinemia.
 Macroprolactinemia is due to large polymeric forms of prolactin and circulating anti-prolactin autoantibodies.
 These forms of prolactin are less biologically active, consequently fewer patients are symptomatic and prolactinomas are present is only about 10-20%.
+Idiopathic hyperprolactinemia is diagnosed in the absence of pituitary and central lesions on MRI, and the absence of secondary causes of hyperprolactinemia.